CDC ordered to stop working with WHO immediately, upending expectations of an extended withdrawal

 “Talking to WHO is a two-way street,” he added, noting that WHO and U.S. health officials benefit from each other’s expertise.
 The collaboration allows the U.S. to learn about new tests and treatments as well as about emerging outbreaks — information “which can help us protect Americans abroad and at home.”

+The CDC order isn’t the only global health effect of Trump’s executive orders.
+Last week, he froze spending on another critical program, PEPFAR or the President’s Emergency Plan for AIDS Relief.
+The anti-HIV program is credited with saving 25 million lives, including those of 5.5 million children, since it was started by Republican President George W. Bush but was included in a freeze on foreign aid spending slated to last at least three months.

+PEPFAR provides HIV medication to more than 20 million people “and stopping its funding essential stops their HIV treatment.
+If that happens, people are going to die and HIV will resurge,” International AIDS Society President Beatriz Grinsztejn said in a statement.

-A U.S. health official, who was not authorized to talk about the memo and spoke on condition of anonymity, confirmed the stoppage.
+A U.S. health official confirmed that the CDC was stopping its work with WHO.
+The person was not authorized to talk about the memo and spoke on condition of anonymity.

 A WHO spokesperson referred questions about the withdrawal to U.S. officials.